broadconn/studytimer2/README.md

     - Remove the global timer when the list is visible and add smaller timers to each list item that are visible on hover.
       - This has the added benefit of being able to save a custom time per study item.
 There are a few study items that I always set to a smaller time, e.g. for warm-up exercises.
 It would be nice to not have to manually adjust the timer for those each time, as the current experience requires.
       - Consider changing the delete-study-item interaction if this solution is chosen.
 The studyitem UI will get crowded.
+- Experiment with making the UI changes centered around the Play button area, considering that's where the buttons are that trigger the changes.
+It feels jarring to have them move so far from the mouse.